-Café’s don’t require the owners to have extensive experience, but it is definitely an asset if you want it to be successful!
-There are over 1,300 cafe's for sale on BSALE.
+Cafe’s don’t require the owners to have extensive experience, but it is definitely an asset if you want it to be successful!
+There is over 1,300 cafe for sale on Bsale.

 Franchised Cafes will give you support, training and marketing from the franchisor.
 Independent Cafes will give you the freedom to control all aspects of the business.